abpio/abp-commercial-docs/en/ui/angular/dynamic-form-extensions.md

 ### EditFormPropContributorCallback\<R = any\>

-`EditFormPropContributorCallback` is the type that you can pass as **edit form** prop contributor callbacks to static `forRoot` methods of the modules.
+`EditFormPropContributorCallback` is the type that you can pass as **edit form** prop contributor callbacks to static `forLazy` methods of the modules.

 ```js
 export function myPropEditContributor(